oneyanshi/csc521/clojure-quirk/README.md

 A parser and interpreter written in Clojure for an imaginary grammar/language called Quirk.

 ## TODO:
-- [ x ]  Parser works just fine, able to slurp in an outside .q file.
+- [x]  Parser works just fine, able to slurp in an outside .q file.
 - [ ] Need to work on interpreter
 - [ ] Clojure correctness ; coding standards check?
 - [ ] Flesh out README